The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Tools

-A good labeling allows us to broadcast messages in an energy-efficient manner.
-In particular, we have the following lemma.
+The following lemma shows that a good labeling allows the vertices in the graph to broadcast messages in an energy-efficient manner.

-\begin{lemma} Suppose that we are given a good labeling $\mathcal{L}$ with a unique layer-0 vertex $r$.
-Then we can achieve the following. \begin{enumerate} \item It takes $O(n \Delta \log n)$ time and $O(\Delta \log n)$ energy for every vertex to broadcast a message to the entire network. \item It takes $O(nx \log \Delta \log n))$ time and $O(x \log \Delta \log n))$ energy for $x$ vertices to broadcast messages to the entire network. \end{enumerate} \end{lemma} \begin{proof} For the first task, consider the following algorithm.
-We relay the message of each vertex to the root $r$ using the following {\em converge cast} algorithm.
-For $i = n-1$ down to $1$, do $\allsr$ with $\mathcal{S}$ being the set of all layer-$i$ vertices, and $\mathcal{R}$ being the set of all layer-$(i-1)$ vertices.
+\begin{lemma} Suppose that we are given a good labeling $\mathcal{L}$ with a unique layer-0 vertex.
+Then we can achieve the following. \begin{enumerate} \item It takes $O(n \Delta \log n)$ time and $O(\Delta \log n)$ energy for each vertex to broadcast a message to the entire network w.h.p. \item It takes $O(nx \log \Delta \log^2 n)$ time and $O(x \log \Delta \log^2 n)$ energy for $x$ vertices to broadcast messages to the entire network w.h.p. \end{enumerate} \end{lemma} \begin{proof} Let $r$ be the root of $\mathcal{L}$.
+For the first task, consider the following algorithm.
+We relay the message of each vertex to the root $r$ using the following {\em convergecast} algorithm.
+For $i = n-1$ down to $1$, do $\allsr$ with $\mathcal{S}$ being the set of all layer-$i$ vertices and $\mathcal{R}$ being the set of all layer-$(i-1)$ vertices.
 For each execution of $\allsr$, each vertex in $\mathcal{S}$ transmits not only its message but also all other messages that it has received so far.
 Although we perform $\allsr$ $n-1$ times, each vertex only participates at most twice.
-Thus, the cost is $O(n \Delta \log n)$ time and $O(\Delta \log n)$ energy.
+By \cref{lemma:allsr}, the cost of the convergecast algorithm is $O(n \Delta \log n)$ time and $O(\Delta \log n)$ energy.

-After that, the root $r$ has gathered all messages.
-The root $r$ then broadcasts this information to all vertices via the {\em diverge cast} algorithm, as follows.
-For $i = 0$ to $n - 2$, do $\sr$ with $\mathcal{S}$ being the set of all layer-$i$ vertices, and $\mathcal{R}$ being the set of all layer-$(i+1)$ vertices.
+At the end of the convergecast algorithm, the root $r$ has gathered all messages sent during the algorithm.
+After that, the root $r$ then broadcasts this information to all vertices via the following {\em divergecast} algorithm.
+For $i = 0$ to $n - 2$, do $\sr$ with $\mathcal{S}$ being the set of all layer-$i$ vertices and $\mathcal{R}$ being the set of all layer-$(i+1)$ vertices.
 Similarly, although we perform $\sr$ for $n-1$ times, each vertex only participates at most twice.
-Thus, the cost is $O(n \log \Delta \log n)$ time and $O(\log \Delta \log n)$ energy.
+By \cref{lemma:sr}, the cost of the divergecast algorithm is $O(n \log \Delta \log n)$ time and $O(\log \Delta \log n)$ energy.
+At the end of the divergecast algorithm, all vertices have received all messages.

-The second task can be solved similarly.
-Let $X$ be a size-$x$ set of vertices that attempt to broadcast a message.
-We present two different algorithms solving this task.
-Both of them take $O(n x\log \Delta \log n)$ time and $O(x\log \Delta \log n)$ energy.